zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-08-13-Switch-Free-TimeSeries-Library-Prep-Test.md

 - Thaw PolyA R1 Reagent and R2 Reagent on ice
 - Prepare samples to correct volume in strip tubes
 - Add 5 uL of PolyA R1 Reagent to each sample
+  - **AS A TEST: FOR HALF OF SAMPLES, ADD 3 uL PolyA R1 and 2 uL RNAse/DNAse-free water**
 - Mix by pipetting and centrifuge briefly
 - Run Steps 1-2 in thermocycler
 	- SKIP this step if RNA is degraded/low quality